-Appendix A provides definitions of terms used in this study.
+Appendix A provides definitions of study terms, including racial groups.

 SUMMARY REPORT - Introduction

 Groups of business owners examined in the study.
 The original scope of work for the 2025 Joint Disparity Study identified the groups to be examined in the study, which were largely the same as the 2017 Study.
 At the outset of the 2025 Study, Keen Independent reexamined the rationale for the racial, gender and other groups included and how each group was defined.